rockygiglio/crds-embed/README.md

 ## Build

-Run `npm run build` to build the project.
+Run the following commands for your environment.
 The build artifacts will be stored in the `dist/` directory.

+- Build Dev: `npm run build-dev`
+- Build for INT: `npm run build-int` (special NON-ugglified [but still cache busted] config for INT builds)
+- Build for PROD: `npm run build` (ugglified & cache busted)

 Currently `npm run build-dev` is a pseudonym for `npm run build` for TeamCity build step compatibility reasons.
 This is to be removed once TC configuration has been adjusted.